glotzerlab/signac-docs/docs/source/projects.rst

 .. tip::

     You only need to call the :meth:`Job.init` function the first time that you are accessing a job.
-    Furthermore, the :meth:`Job.init` function returns itself, so you can abbreviate like this:
+    Furthermore, the :meth:`Job.init` function returns the job itself, so you can abbreviate like this:

     .. code-block:: python

         job = project.open_job({"temperature": 20, "pressure": 1.0}).init()

-The job *state point* represents a **unique address** of your data within one project.
-There can never be two jobs that share the same *state point* within the same project.
+The uniqueness of a state point should be familiar to anyone who has used a relational database: the state point parameters constitute the primary key of the data space.
-Any other kind of data and metadata that describe your job, but do not represent a unique address should be stored within the :attr:`Job.doc`, which has the exact same interface like the :attr:`Job.sp`, but does not represent a unique address of the job.
+Any other kind of data and metadata that describe a job but are not part of the key should be stored within the :attr:`Job.doc`, which has the exact same interface like the :attr:`Job.sp`.

 .. tip::